arucard21/personal-cloud/README.md

 	* To access the cluster, you need to configure a host name to connect to the external IP address of this cluster.
 You can find the external IP address with this command.

-             kubectl get services -n kube-system traefik -o "jsonpath={.status.loadBalancer.ingress[].ip}" If you only need local access, you can add this external IP address to your hosts file (e.g. `/etc/hosts` on Linux) to map it to a host name.
+             kubectl get services -n kube-system traefik -o "jsonpath={.status.loadBalancer.ingress[].ip}" You can add this external IP address to your hosts file (e.g. `/etc/hosts` on Linux) to map it to a host name.
 It may look something like this.

             192.168.1.1  argocd.private.cloud grpc.argocd.private.cloud nextcloud.private.cloud
-        The cluster is configured to use a dedicated hostname for each application, which is why multiple hostnames are defined in the example above.
+        The cluster is configured to use `personal.cloud` as hostname and defines a sub-domain for each application.
+This is why multiple hostnames are defined in the example above.
+This also means that it only works locally, where you can define this hostname for this external IP address.
+        If you want to change this hostname, you will need to change this in every `values.yaml` file.
+Since this needs to be stored in the repo to be picked up by the cluster, you'll need to fork this repo and update the hostnames in that forked repo.
+With a forked repo, you'll also need to update the git repo URLs in YAML files.
+Those should be the ones in the `personal-cloud` folder and in the root of this repo.
 1. The default username for the UI is "admin" and the default password is stored in base64-encoded form as a secret in the cluster and can be retrieved with the following command.

         kubectl get secret -n argocd argocd-initial-admin-secret -o "jsonpath={.data.password}" | base64 -d